kikofernandez/programmingfightclub/books/grasp-book/epub_prod/parts/introduction.md

 add the test that should have covered that case and be *presto* in 5 min to re-deploy the application.

-There is one problem though, the code doesn't have a well defined structure and the lock somehow was passed inside a lambda - someone had to try out lambdas, they are cool - so you have no way to releasing the lock directly after the lambda call.
+There is one problem though, the code doesn't have a well defined structure and the lock somehow was passed inside a lambda -- someone had to try out lambdas, they are cool -- so you have no way to releasing the lock directly after the lambda call.
-Calling the release method of the lock inside the lambda call means figuring out which of all the lambdas is missing is released, but it's doable, even when this method is reused by more than 130 queries (true story of my life).
+You decide to look for the lambda that has a lock and does not release it, even when this method is reused by more than 130 queries (true story of my life).
-To your horror, you observe that the things going on in the lambda call are indeed updated atomically but the rest of the method body is not.
-It seems like it is time to start refactoring your use of lambdas in those 130 queries.
+To your horror, you observe that the things going on in the lambda call are indeed updated atomically but the rest of the method body in which the lambda is called is not.
+It seems like it is time to start refactoring the use of lambdas in those 130 queries.
 <!-- Moreover, this method is used for multiple purposes and -->
 <!-- you are passing a bunch of lambdas and there's no easy way to tell which one has -->
 <!-- the damn lock!  -->
 Shit, if only your teammate knew when it made sense to use lambdas and all the cool features of the language!

-**How did you end up in this situation?**
+#### **How did you end up in this situation?**

 You coded a system considering all the functional requirements and the architecture but you failed to create a good design.
 The hype of new features seemed like a silver